Software selection

 Read article ->How SMBs can migrate from spreadsheets and email to closed-loop procurement: audit the buying loop, connect POS, import suppliers, run one live PO, and reconcile upstream.

-Read article ->Compare PO automation software by what actually gets automated: demand signals, living PO creation, supplier replies, receiving, upstream reconciliation, and accounting handoff.
+Read article ->Compare PO automation software by what actually gets automated: demand signals, living PO creation, supplier replies, receiving, invoice matching, and accounting handoff.

 Read article ->Inventory replenishment software should do more than warn you that stock is low.
 It should calculate what to buy from real sales and usage, account for lead time and decay, build the living PO, and learn from supplier replies and receiving.